 Education / Youth

-Maonot (daycare centers), Ganim (preschools) and elementary schools are located in each of Afula’s neighborhoods.
+Daycare centers, preschools and elementary schools both secular and religious are located in each of Afula’s neighborhoods.
 There are 10 elementary schools, largely concentrated in the lower city, 7 of which are Mamlachti (secular), and 3 of which are Mamlachti Dati (religious).
 Busing is available to each of these schools.
-In addition, there are Chabad schools for all ages in the close vicinity (in Kfar Gideon and Moshav Avital).
+In addition, there are Chabad and Beis Yaakov schools for all ages in the close vicinity (in Kfar Gideon and Moshav Avital).

 Afula has 2 Mamlachti high schools, and 2 Mamlachti Dati high schools (where boys and girls learn separately).
-High school students from Afula may also choose to attend Yeshiva Tichonit (boys only), Ulpana Tzvia (girls only), the ORT school or Amal (a vocational high school).
+High school students from Afula may also choose to attend the Yeshiva Tichonit (boys), Ulpana Tzvia (girls), the ORT school or Amal (a vocational high school).

-There are both inner-city and inter-city buses that service Afula, as well as Moniot Sheirut.
-Local service is provided by Kavim and Egged bus lines, which operate regionally with frequent service to Beit Shean, Natzrat Illit, Migdal HaEmek and Yokneam.
+There are both inner-city and inter-city buses that service Afula, as well as taxis.
+Local service is provided by Kavim and Egged bus lines, which operate regionally with frequent service to Beit Shean, Nof HaGalil, Migdal HaEmek and Yokneam.

-Afula is about an hour’s travel distance from Haifa, 40 minutes from Tiberias, 30 minutes to Beit Shean, and 75 minutes – 2 hours to Tel Aviv and 2 hours from Jerusalem and Beer Sheva.
+Afula is about an hour’s travel distance from Haifa, 40 minutes from Tiberias, 30 minutes to Beit Shean, and 75 minutes – 2 hours to Tel Aviv and Jerusalem, depending on traffic.
 Buses run daily, on a frequent basis, to and from these major centers, as well as to other towns and cities.
-A train will be up and running in 2017 providing a short ride to Haifa.

 Afula has successfully absorbed and integrated approximately 15,000 new Olim since 1990, including Olim from the Former Soviet Union, South America, and Ethiopia.
 Olim from these areas comprise about 33% of the population.
 While the city lacks experience with English-speaking Olim, its leadership is enthusiastic about embracing a new community, and recognizes the need for a native English-speaking Oleh Coordinator to facilitate English-speaking Aliyah to the area.

 The English-speaking community in Afula has taken a step forward over the past year, with several new Olim and an attempt to become more organized.
 There have already been a few encounters, attended by about 30 people each.
 In addition, there are English-speaking Chareidi communities in Afula Illit and Givat HaMoreh.
 There is an Ulpan available, which is located (based on registration) in either Afula, neighboring Kibbutz Merhavia, and neighboring towns of Nof Galil, or Migdal HaEmek.

 Amenities / Services

-Afula is a city with thriving commerce and offers health clinics, shopping centers, supermarkets, hair salons, clothing stores, tailors, fabric and craft shops, grocery stores, restaurants, and a complete selection of other businesses and stores.
+Afula is a city with thriving commerce and offers health clinics, shopping centers, supermarkets, hair salons, clothing stores, restaurants, and a complete selection of other businesses and stores.
 The upscale downtown district of the city boasts cafes and shops located along gentrified boulevards.

-All of the Kupot Cholim are represented in Afula, with Klalit having the widest variety of services available.
+All of the Kupot Cholim are represented in Afula, with Clalit having the widest variety of services available.
 New buildings have been constructed in the past 2 years for both Maccabi and Clalit health services.

-Afula has several government offices and facilities, including Misrad Haklita, Bituach Leumi and Misrad HaPnim.
+Afula has several government offices and facilities, including Misrad Haklitah, Bituach Leumi and Misrad Hapnim.
 All banks have branches in the city.
 There is also a court, and many lawyers have offices in the city.